NVSL/mnist-1lnn/README.md

 # mnist-1lnn
 A simple 1-layer neural network to recognize handwritten single digit numbers from the MNIST image files.

+## Plan for CSE141 Coding Project

+1. Make sure code builds
+2. Extend code to handle Emnist database.
+It has more character classes (numbers + letters) and might be higher resolution.
+3. Remove/simplify the ASCII-art output.
+4. Remove IO from core training loop.
+The core loop should be just compute.

 ### Compile and run source code